 If your plans change, you must let us know as soon as possible.
 We cannot change the conditions of a transhipment approval after is it issued.

 Handling of confidential information

-Once you submit your application, all information you supply falls under the New Zealand Official Information Act (OIA) 1982, which covers government transparency and the release of official information.
-This means that if a request is made for the public release of your application, we may release it, unless you can show that it is commercially sensitive.
+Once an application is submitted to us, all the information supplied in it falls under the New Zealand Official Information Act (OIA) 1982, which covers government transparency and the release of official information.
+This means that if a request is made for the public release of an application, we may release it, unless it can be shown to be commercially sensitive.

 Any request for information about transhipment applications will be considered consistently with the legal requirements under the OIA and the current legislation for hazardous substances.
 If you wish to keep information confidential, you may be asked to justify this.
 Commercially-sensitive information may be added to the application form as an appendix and marked clearly as confidential.